 (The Lost Document)

-Can you imagine how a drunken person could win a struggle with the devil?
+Can you imagine how a drunk person could win a bet with the devil?
 This movie is about Ukrainian Cossacks who are able to do it!

 Танцювала риба з раком, The fish was dancing with the crayfish,